Virtual outpatient clinic for remote follow-ups post-acute myocardial infarction

 - Aims to make it easier for patients to take control of their health while reducing NHS costs and the number of appointments that go unattended

-- Clinician portal allows management of high volumes of patients safely as a ‘virtual ward’
+- Clinician portal allows management of high volumes of patients remotely and safely

 - Captures biometric data including blood pressure, heart rate and PROMs